 - Benefits are limited within the first two years.
 This is called a Graded Death Benefit period.
-What this means is that if you die within two years of buying the policy for any reason other than an accident, your beneficiaries typically only receive the total amount of what you paid in premiums.
+What this means is that if the insured individual dies within two years of buying the policy for any reason other than an accident, the beneficiaries typically only receive the total amount of what was paid in premiums.
 (This can vary depending on the carrier.)

 So, if you’re in relatively good health, fully underwritten life insurance may be a better option for you.
 However, guaranteed issue life insurance is a great option for those with a desperate need.

 You're a few minutes away from great life insurance